Jaewoo97/slim-timeframe-momentum-investing/README.md

 <!-- ROADMAP -->
 ## Future work
-Initial commit: 22/7/7
+V1.0.1
-- [ ] Analyze daily portfolio switching amount
+- [x] Analyze daily portfolio switching amount
 - [ ] Apply methodology to more timeframes and develop a market-specific mechanism
 - [ ] Analyze more features
 - [ ] Apply machine learning technique to quantifying correlation